goa-systems/goa.systems.powershell/README.md

 "$env:ProgramData\InstSys\eclipse\Eclipse\configuration"
 ```
 for *.log files.
 Normally per feature a log file is created and has a size of around 3kb.
 If there was an error and a exception is thrown the log file has the size of 6kb or more.
 Then check which feature has failed and install it manually.

+#### gitscm

+The "gitscm" folder contains the installer scripts for Git on Windows operating systems.
+It automatically downloads and installs the Git bash and gui and makes the program available via right click menue.
+The ps1 files ask for administrator permissions themselfs, if not already granted.
+Easiest way to install is right click on "update.bat" and "Run as administrator".